cuba-platform/sample-library-cuba7/README.md

 Based on CUBA Platform 7.2.

 ## Issues
-Please use https://www.cuba-platform.com/discuss for discussion, support, and reporting problems corresponding to this sample.
+Please use https://www.cuba-platform.com/discuss for discussion, support and reporting problems corresponding to this sample.